philipchen05/iss-tracker/README.md

 # iss-tracker
-A live International Space Station (ISS) tracker created with React that displays the location of the ISS on a world map.
+Live International Space Station (ISS) tracker created with React that displays the location of the ISS on a world map.